fraawlen/cassette/README.md

 Features
 --------

-- Book       : a dynamic array/vector for c-strings with grouping features
+- cbook  : dynamic C-strings stack with grouping features
-- Dictionary : an hashmap with string + group keys, FNV-1A hashing and linear probing
+- cdict  : hashmap with string + group keys, FNV-1A hashing and linear probing
-- Tracker    : a hybrid vector/stack or pointers used to keep track of instanced components.
-- String     : UTF-8 strings with 2D (rows and columns) information and manipulation functions
-- Color      : RGBA color representation, manipulation and conversion
+- ccolor : RGBA color representation, manipulation and conversion
+- cline  : 1D line represenation and manipulation with bound checks and UB prevention
-- Rand       : a re-implementation of POSIX's rand48 functions with a slightly more convenient API
+- crand  : re-implementation of POSIX's rand48 functions with a slightly more convenient API
+- cref   : reference counter used to keep track of instanced components.
+- cstr   : UTF-8 strings with 2D (rows, columns, tabsize, wrapping) features

 Dependencies
 ------------